sulfuror/rescript-sh/README.md

 Once the text editor is set, then it will display 3 options: 1) Configuration,
 2) Exclusions, 3) Exit.
 Select 1 to open the configuration file, 2 to open the exclusion list and 3 to exit the dialog.
 Once you've done that you can start using the script.
-If you don't have any repo remember to run `rescript [repo_name} init` after configuring `rescript` or else it will fail to do anything.
+If you don't have any repo remember to run `rescript [repo_name] init` after configuring `rescript` or else it will fail to do anything.

 **Things you need to change in your configuration file**: